leflambeur/rkvst-docs/content/docs/quickstart/sharing-assets-with-obac/index.md

 ```
-💡 You will only have access to the 'Manage Policies' screen if you
+💡 You will only have access to the "Manage Policies" screen if you
    are a Root User in your organization.

    The Root User is typically the account which has signed in first.